litexlang/litex-official-documents/Tutorial/Factual_Statement_Predicate.md

 We cannot prove `a < c` since we do not know which `b` is used by `forall a, b, c R: a < b, b < c => a < c` to prove `a < c`.

-It turns out we can give a name to the forall statement by defining a new proposition.
+It turns out we can give a name to the forall statement by defining a new predicate.

 ```litex
 prop transitivity_of_less(a, b, c R):